beautiful two color mulch pathway

 layout stones inside edging

-Open a bag of mulch and spread to the top of your stones and the edging.
+Open a bag of mulch and first spread one color to the top of your stones and the edging.
 Use the back side of your garden rake to smooth the mulch and eliminate any high or low spots.

 stones sitting in mulch

 Repeat until you have filled your entire path.
-Then spread the second color mulch on the outside of your path.
+Then spread the second color mulch (a nice dark brown color is a great contrast to the lighter mulch) on the outside of your path.

 beautiful two color mulch pathway

 Don’t you just love the contrast between these two?
-The lighter colored mulch is cypress and the darker is hardwood mulch.
+The lighter colored mulch is cypress and the darker is hardwood mulch and adds some much-needed color to this previously barren area.
 Walk on your stones and put some dirt or sand underneath any that wobble.
 Now stand back and admire your finished path!
 I think my favorite stepping stone is the broken heart stone I made with two rocks.

 Stone and mulch pathway